Hydrogen evolution reaction: Catalysts for HER

 The HER process is more efficient in the presence of catalysts.
 Commercial alkaline electrolyzers use nickel-based catalysts at the cathode and steel at the anode.
 Proton exchange membrane based technology is an alternative to conventional high pressure electrolyzers.
 The alkalinity of the electrolyte in these processes enables the use of less expensive catalysts In PEM electrolyzers, the standard catalyst for HER is platinum supported on carbon, or Pt/C, used at the anode.
 The performance of a catalyst can be characterized by the level of adsorption of hydrogen into binding sites of the metal surface, as well as the overpotential of the reaction as current density increases.
 Anion exchange membrane (AEM) water electrolyzers are newly developed electrolyzers.
 In AEM electrolyzers, the standard catalyst for HER is still non-precious metal-based catalysts, such as nickel or iron.

 Challenges

 The high cost and energy input from water electrolysis poses a challenge to the large scale implementation of hydrogen power.
 The electrolysis of water is only practical where energy is cheap.
 While alkaline electroysis is commonly used, its limited current density capacity requires large electrical input, which poses both a cost and environmental concern due to the high carbon content of electricity in the many countries.
 The electrocatalysts used for electrolysis of PEM electrolyzers currently account for about 5% of the total process cost, however, as this process is scaled up.

 HER as a competing reaction

-HER can also be an unwelcome side reaction that could compete with other reductions such as the electrolyzed nitrogen fixation or electrochemical reduction of carbon dioxide.
-Neither of these processes are commercial, however.
-HER does compete in chrome plating.
+HER can also be an unwelcome side reaction that could compete with other reductions such as electrolyzed nitrogen fixation, electrochemical reduction of carbon dioxide, and chrome plating.